dalejo96/expense-tracker/README.md

 # Expense Tracker with React

-This project is a expense tracker.
+This project is an expense tracker that covers some important React concepts as state, two-way binding, comunicate child-to-parent and conditional content.

 It was developed using: Pure React :D